Release and Renew IP address to repair connectivity issues

 - Proceed to Network.

 - In the left section, choose Wi-Fi or Ethernet (based on which one you use by default).
-Next, choose Advanced… button on the right part of the Network menu.
+Next, select the Advanced… button on the right of the Network menu.

 - Choose TCP/IP tab.
 At this point, you will notice that Configure IPv4 is tuned to Using DHCP.
 Choose the Renew DHCP Lease button.